-Antidepressants are commonly prescribed, but between 10 percent and 30 percent of people with major depression who take the medications fail to show improvement.
+Antidepressants are commonly prescribed, but between of people with major depression who take the medications fail to show improvement.

 But now, a new treatment that involves the use of magnetic stimulation to "rewire" parts of the brain has been approved by the Food and Drug Administration (FDA).

 It has proven effective in treating people with depression and could potentially be used in other applications, as well.

 This treatment, called transcranial magnetic stimulation (TMS), targets specific parts of the brain in a noninvasive way.

 “The way that we believe TMS works is as a brain network treatment,” Dr. Andrew Leuchter, a senior research scientist at the Semel Institute for Neuroscience and Human Behavior, and director of the neuromodulation division at the University of California Los Angeles (UCLA) Health, told Healthline.